 The appreciation and respect were the only two points driving many doctors like me.

 But, those points are long gone.

-I may be in the middle of my career but think about the young doctors who have just joined the govt.job as doctors.
+I may be in the middle of my career but think about the young doctors who have just started their career as physicians.
 They are eager to serve the public, but they are also the most vulnerable ones.

-Dear public, only a young talented doctor who is willing to make his/her mark as a doctor will be eager to come to a rural or remote area.
+Dear public, only a young talented doctor who is willing to make his/her mark as a medical practitioner will be eager to come to a rural or remote area.

-So, it is for your best interests to treat such young doctors with respect so that more and more young doctors will be motivated to join the Govt.
-Service and provide health care to your remote area/village.
+So, it is in best interests of the general public to treat such young doctors with respect so that more and more young doctors will be motivated to join the Govt. or private Service and provide health care to remote areas/villages in India.

-But, if you keep attacking doctors then, job or no job, no doctor will be ready to serve you.
+If doctors keep getting attacked, job or no job, no doctor will be ready to serve the public.